KSSWSept20/tp/docs/DeveloperGuide.md

    a.
 Prerequisites: There is at least 1 person in the displayed person list.
 There is an existing reservation made by the first person on 17/04/2024 at 6.00pm.

    b.
 Test case: `rsv 1 d/2024-04-17 t/1800` p/5<br>
-   Expected: Result display shows error message: “This person has already made a reservation at this date and timing in the address book”.
+   Expected: Result display shows error message: `This person has already made a reservation at this date and timing in the address book`.
 No new reservation is added to the reservation list.

 ### Deleting a new reservation
 1. Deleting the first reservation in the reservation list